rogsme/subscleaner/README.md

       - CRON=0 0 * * *
     volumes:
       - ${MEDIA_DIRECTORY}:/files
+      - ./subscleaner-data:/data
       - /etc/localtime:/etc/localtime:ro
 ```

+This ensures that the database is preserved between container restarts, preventing unnecessary reprocessing of subtitle files.

 To get more information on how to add your own containers in YAMS: https://yams.media/advanced/add-your-own-containers/